Bobby Allison: Pocono and tragedies

 On June 19, 1988, at the midpoint of the 1988 season, Allison crashed on the first lap of the Miller High Life 500.
 Initially he survived a head-on hit into the outside barrier but then suddenly Jocko Maggiacomo T-boned Allison in the driver's side of the car, nearly killing Allison.
 When he reached a local hospital he was initially declared dead, but subsequent medical assistance saved his life.
 Beginning from a vegetative state, Allison entered a rehab program.
 After regaining most of his memory and re-learning everyday activities, Allison prepared to attempt a comeback in the early 1990s.
 However, a series of tragedies led Allison to abort his comeback attempt, thus retiring from driving in NASCAR.

-In 1992, his younger son, Clifford, was fatally injured in a practice crash for the NASCAR Busch Series race (now Xfinity Series) at Michigan International Speedway.
+In 1992, Allison's younger son, Clifford, was fatally injured in a practice crash for the NASCAR Busch Series race (now O'Reilly Auto Parts Series) at Michigan International Speedway.

 Later in 1993, his son Davey was killed in a helicopter accident at Talladega Superspeedway.
 Three years after these tragedies, he and his wife Judy divorced.
 Four years after their divorce, while attending their daughter-in-law's wedding, they reconnected.
 They were remarried in July 2000 and remained together until her death in 2015.
 He was inducted into the Motorsports Hall of Fame of America in 1992, and inducted into the NASCAR Hall of Fame in May 2011, along with Lee Petty, Bud Moore, David Pearson, and Ned Jarrett.

 Allison is one of ten drivers to have won what was then considered a career Grand Slam (an unofficial term) by winning the sport's four majors: the Daytona 500, the Winston 500, the Coca-Cola 600, and the Southern 500.
 Only nine other drivers have accomplished this feat: Richard Petty, David Pearson, Darrell Waltrip, Dale Earnhardt, Jeff Gordon, Jimmie Johnson, Buddy Baker, Kevin Harvick & Denny Hamlin.